cbk197/scrapy-splash/chuan/readme.md

     "LikeReplies" : if value = -1 get LikeReplies else dont get "DisLikeRplies": if value = -1 get DisLikeRplies else dont get

+## note
-### if ChanelUrl is NULL then crawl from VideoUrl.
+if ChanelUrl is NULL then crawl from VideoUrl.

+## run splash with docker
-### run docker and after run command: "docker run -p 8050:8050 scrapinghub/splash --max-timeout 3600 --disable-lua-sandbox"
-### config port , browser in setings.py ( browser in my project is Firefox/66.0)
+run docker and after run command: "docker run -p 8050:8050 scrapinghub/splash --max-timeout 3600 --disable-lua-sandbox" config port , browser in setings.py ( browser in my project is Firefox/66.0)